WHAT IS A THERAPEUTIC USE EXEMPTION (TUE)?

 International-Level Athlete Definition:

-International-Level Athlete is every Athlete participating in International Events established by WMF as “International Championships” and shared officially at WMF website here.
+International-Level Athlete is every Athlete participating in selected International Events established by WMF as “International Championships” and shared officially at WMF website here.

 You must apply to WMF in advance as soon as the need arises, unless there are emergency or exceptional circumstances.